MUSE – A new Energy Systems Model

 Industry will be able to use it for technology and R&D roadmapping, and strategy development while it will help policy makers and international government make future plans for climate change mitigation.

 - Provide insights into upstream opportunities.
-While many models focus on downstream activities (i.e. on end use and consumption).
-MUSE specialises also in upstream activity (i.e. exploration, production) and incorporates dynamic investment and operation modules for these sectors.
+While many models focus on end-use and conversion activities, MUSE specialises also in upstream activity (i.e. exploration, production) and incorporates dynamic investment and operation modules for these sectors.

 When will MUSE be available?

 A beta version of the model has been produced in 2016, and version 1.0 was completed at the end of 2016.
 Initial runs and open-source code will be available in 2019.

 Please contact us at SGI@imperial.ac.uk if you want more information on the Energy Systems Model.